 Focus Work within a defined field requiring the evaluation/co-ordination and/or integration of complex tasks within a defined field.
 The work includes one or more components of planning, organising, directing, controlling or co-ordinating resources and related activities.
 The work includes one or more components of research, analysis, investigation, evaluation and providing options and recommendations.
-Interprets and modifies guidelines, systems and proceed ensure conformity with specified outcomes and/or to alternative approaches to resolve operational problems.
-Context and Framework · Flexibility, innovation and initiative expected in providing alternative solutions to complex operational issues within the field of work.
+Interprets and modifies guidelines, systems and processes to ensure conformity with specified outcomes and/or to provide alternative approaches to resolve operational problems.
+Context and Framework General direction is provided to achieve the required outcomes as operational guidelines, systems and processes are well understood.
+Policies, rules and regulations provide a framework for decision-making in undertaking and integrating the relevant activities of the work area.
+Flexibility, innovation and initiative expected in providing alternative solutions to complex operational issues within the field of work.
 Expertise Knowledge and expertise consistent with qualifications recognised at Certificate IV or equivalent level.
 Well developed knowledge and expertise in the application of policies, rules and regulations to guidelines, systems and processes.
 Well developed expertise in managing and applying information and specialised knowledge to the range of related activities of the work area.
 Develops expertise in controlling and managing allocated resources.
 Interpersonal Skills Work at this level may involve a supervisory role.
 Skills Highly regarded communication and interpersonal skills.
 This involves instructing, guiding and mentoring less experienced staff and making decisions on operational performance and activities.
 Informs, trains and guides to gain the acceptance of others regarding the practices, systems and processes required to achieve program and service delivery outcomes.
 Interprets and explains complex operational procedures and provides advice and detailed information to clients, stakeholders and members of the public.
 Judgement Exercises judgement in applying policies, rules and regulations to practices, methods, systems and processes.
 Applies specialised expertise to resolve complex operational issues with existing systems, procedures, infrastructure and equipment.
 Compiles, analyses and evaluates complex and unrelated information to maintain and modify operational performance and service delivery.
 Influence of Outcomes The work has a significant influence on service delivery performance and outcomes for the work unit.
 Uses specialised expertise to advise, develop and recommend alternative approaches to achieve the work unit's objectives.
-Instruction, education, and guidance provided have a significant influence on the development of individual and community Responsibility for Outcomes Responsible for ensuring guidelines, systems and processes are applied appropriately to integrate related activities to meet specified objectives.
+Instruction, education, and guidance provided have a significant influence on the development of individual and community capacity.
+Responsibility for Outcomes Responsible for ensuring guidelines, systems and processes are applied appropriately to integrate related activities to meet specified objectives.
 Responsible for providing options and recommendations to resolve complex operational issues and/or improve operational effectiveness.
 Where supervision is involved, responsible for ensuring advice, recommendations and decisions support specified service delivery and program outcomes.